sxmz/acchain_docs/acchain_cli_usage_en.md

 **Return:**

 **Usage:**
- - asch-cli contract -a 	# create a contract
+ - acchain-cli contract -a 	# create a contract
- - asch-cli contract -d 	# delete a contract
+ - acchain-cli contract -d 	# delete a contract

 **Example:**